awpraxis/AWPraxis/_pages/about.md

 Whether you are a hobbyist, enthusiastic beginner, or seasoned pro, my hope for you is that Armwrestling Praxis can serve as a reliable source of support and guidance along your armwrestling journey.

-<cite>-Shaildhish Rai, Armwrestler & Founder of Armwrestling Praxis, Written 10/20/2023</cite>
+<cite>-Shaildhish Rai, Armwrestler & Founder of Armwrestling Praxis</cite>